etherfi-protocol/etherfi-avs-operator-CLI/README.md

 Many AVS's also utilize different styles of keys/signatures and different numbers of them and even multiple chains.
 Figure out which actions need to be taken by the individual node operators and which need to be done by an ether.fi admin with the EIP-1271 signing key.
-Please take the time to open a PR against https://github.com/etherfi-protocol/avs-smart-contracts/tree/witness-chain with a test walking through the entire registration flow.
-You can find an example here https://github.com/etherfi-protocol/avs-smart-contracts/blob/witness-chain/test/WitnessChain.t.sol
+Please take the time to open a PR against https://github.com/etherfi-protocol/avs-smart-contracts/ with a test walking through the entire registration flow.
+You can find an examples in the `test/` directory of the avs-smart-contracts repo

 ### 2. Add a new command for your avs to `bin/avs-cli/main.go`
 Add your top level command to this file and then implement subcommands in their own package.